AndreRudolph/impulsephp-doc/docs/server/component_validation.md

 The state can be set by calling the <span class="code-hint">setState</span> method of the component.

+Secondly the message that shall appear to the user can be set by calling the <span class="code-hint">setState</span> method.

 <pre class="code-white line-numbers language-php">
 	<code class="imp-code language-php"><?php
     namespace App\Controller;